iszczesniak/cpp/containers/index.md

 We cannot move an element from an *associative container*, because we cannot modify that element, even if we are using a non-const iterator, as the type of the element is const.
-We shouldn't even move, because the object we would move from would not be part of the container any longer, as it would have to be in the case of, e.g., a vector.
-We should **extract** the element.
+We shouldn't even move, because the object after moving its value would remain in the container, but in an undefined state, which would make the container inconsistent.
+Instead of moving the value of an object, we should **extract** the object.
 Extraction is supported only by the associative containers, because it's needed only there.

 Extraction is implemented by *unlinking* the element from the container.
 As the result of the extraction, we get a *node handle*